wolfm/DocBot/README.md

 # Doc Bot

-Bring the famed calculus and physics teacher to your Discord server to roast the living shit out of you and your friends.
+Bring the famed calculus and physics teacher to your Discord server to roast the living crap out of you and your friends.

 ## Adding to Server